mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 UV_NUMPY=$(uv run python -c "import numpy; print(numpy.get_include())") UV_LIBRARY=$(uv run python -c "import sysconfig; print(sysconfig.get_config_var('LIBDIR'))")
 ```

 Verify these environment values by printing them.
-You should see output similar to this:
+You should see output similar to this (**Note**: the following is an example what I see on my machine.
+Instead of `fahad` you will probably see the user you are using.):

 ```bash
 $ echo "Python: $UV_PYTHON"
 Python: /home/fahad/opencv-cupy-cuda-benchmarks/.venv/bin/python